netdata/blog/content/posts/cmocka-testing.md

 -   Wrote PoC unit test for the http header request processing.

 With that fuzzing done, we knew we could mock enough of the pieces of Netdata to perform very low-level testing inside our HTTP header processing code.
-It was then time to [complete the CMocka unit testing](https://github.com/netdata/netdata/issues/7229) for request processing:
+It was then time to [complete the cmocka unit testing](https://github.com/netdata/netdata/issues/7229) for request processing:

 -   Extended the testdriver to generate partial requests.